- What is a colostomy?

 A stoma can become narrowed with time, usually over many years.
 This narrowing or tightness of the stoma is called stenosis and it may cause obstruction (blockage).
 Stenosis may also be caused by injury from irrigation or a short-term poor blood supply right after surgery.
 It can usually be corrected with a minor operation if it becomes a problem.

 Rupture or perforation of the colon is also possible.
 This is when the colon wall breaks and stool leaks into the abdomen.
-Now that we use irrigation cones, rupture or perforation of the colon is rarely seen.
-They can still happen, though, if the irrigation cone is not carefully put into the stoma.
+With the use of irrigation cones, rupture or perforation of the colon does not happen very often.
+It can still happen, though, if the irrigation cone is not carefully put into the stoma.